 Opinions vary concerning the best place to sit.
 All the seats we have booked are numbered and reserved (no queuing for hours and elbowing to seize the best of what remains), and a proportion are poltronissime gold, cushioned stalls seats, which we offer for a supplement.
 The rest are on the lowest tiers, the gradinate numerate, with clear sight lines, while plastic seating is mercifully interposed between you and the marble.
 Drawbacks are reduced leg room and distance from the stage.

-August departure: Fly at c.
-3.30pm from London Gatwick to Verona (British Airways).
+Fly at c.
+8.00am (July) or c.
+3.30pm (August) from London Gatwick to Verona (British Airways).
 Overnight Verona where all four nights are spent.

-Visit the church of Sant’Anastasia with its Pisanello frescoes, and the spectacular mediaeval tombs of the ruling della Scala family.
+Visit the church of Sant’Anastasia with its Pisanello frescoes, and the spectacular medieval tombs of the ruling della Scala family.
 Take an introductory walk in Verona, passing through the beautiful streets and squares at the heart of the city, and visit the Romanesque church of San Fermo.
-Some free time; evening opera in the Arena (July: Turandot; August: The Barber of Seville).
+Some free time; evening opera in the Arena (July: Carmen; August: Tosca).

 A walk leads to the Romanesque cathedral, then across the River Adige to the well-preserved Roman theatre.
 Alternatively, there are bus and train services offering the opportunity to see more of the region, perhaps Lake Garda or Venice.
 In the afternoon, visit the church of San Zeno, a major Romanesque church with sculpted portal and a Mantegna altarpiece.
-Evening opera in the Arena (July: Aida (dir.
-Zeffirelli); August: Nabucco).
+Evening opera in the Arena (July: Aida (1913 production); August: La Traviata).

-The morning walk includes the Castelvecchio, a graceful mediaeval castle and fortified bridge, now housing an art museum.
+The morning walk includes the Castelvecchio, a graceful medieval castle and fortified bridge, now housing an art museum.
 Lunch is at a privately owned villa in the countryside (by special arrangement).
-There is some free time; evening opera in the Arena (July: Nabucco; August: Aida (dir.
-Zeferelli).
+There is some free time; evening opera in the Arena (July: La Traviata; August: Aida (1913 production).

 Price, per person

-Tickets to 3 performances are included, costing c. £290.
-Supplement for poltronissime gold seats: £270.
+Tickets to 3 performances are included, costing c. £300.

 Due Torri Hotel, Verona: a luxurious 5-star situated c.
 20 minutes walk from the Arena (a shuttle is provided to and from the operas).
 Single rooms are double for sole use.